mavlink/MAVSDK-docs/en/README.md

 - Cross-platform (Linux, Mac, Windows, iOS, Android).
 - Extensible, using compile-time plugins.

-The main features provided by the API (in all programing languages) are:
+The main features provided by the simple core API are (in all programing languages):

 * Connect to and manage up to 255 vehicles via a UDP network connection (serial and TCP connections are not yet implemented).
 * Get information about vehicles (vendor, software versions, product versions etc.)
 * Get vehicle telemetry and state information (e.g. battery, GPS, RC connection, flight mode etc.) and set telemetry update rates.
 * Send commands to arm, disarm, kill, takeoff, land and return to launch.
-* Create and manage missions
+* Create and manage missions.
 * Send commands to directly control vehicle movement.

 The [API Reference](api_reference/README.md) provides detailed information about the API.
 See the [FAQ](getting_started/faq.md) for more information about the library.

 ## Getting Started

-> **Note** At time of writing all users will need to [build the library](contributing/build.md) in order to use it.
-In the near future we'll have binary releases for the wrapper APIs.
-Instructions for how to write a simple complete example are covered in [Takeoff and Land](examples/takeoff_and_land.md).
-The text below is "aspirational".

 The [Quick Start](getting_started/README.md) explains how to set up a development environment and write a minimal example for all our supported programming languages/platforms.